brendanmckenzie/kasbah/README.md

 ## Requirements

- * Kasbah uses ElasticSearch as its datastore, index and store behind the analytic/personalisation engine.
+ * Kasbah uses PostgreSQL as its datastore.
-    * Run a local development instance using docker by executing: `docker run -d -p '9200:9200' elasticsearch`
+    * Run a local development instance using docker by executing: `docker run -d -p '5432:5432' postgres`
  * Kasbah uses Redis for its caching layer.
     * Run a local development instance using docker by executing: `docker run -d -p '6379:6379' redis`